ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#VerifiableClaims #ImmunityCredentials.md

 * Oswald, Andrew; Powdthavee, Nattavudh (2020, April).
 The Case for Releasing the Young from Lockdown: A Briefing Paper for Policymakers [#Regulations, Whitepaper].
   * Retrieved from https://www.andrewoswald.com/docs/newFinalCOVIDpaper-on-releasing-the-young-OswaldPowdthavee2020(1).pdf.
-  > KEYQUOTE: The paper argues that a youngworkforce release of this kind would lead to substantial economic and societal benefits without enormous health costs to the country.
+  > KEYQUOTE: The paper argues that a young workforce release of this kind would lead to substantial economic and societal benefits without enormous health costs to the country.
 In this way, the nation might begin to move forward in the footsteps of the young.
 The paper’s key concept could in principle be implemented in other countries.

 * Proctor, Kate; Sample, Ian; Oltermann, Philip (2020, March 30).
 'Immunity passports' could speed up return to work after Covid-19 [#News #Opinion, The Guardian].
   * Retrieved from https://www.theguardian.com/world/2020/mar/30/immunity-passports-could-speed-up-return-to-work-after-covid-19